sib-swiss/dh-mr-mark16/THIRD-PARTY-NOTICE.md

 ******************************************************************************
 END OF JQUERY NOTICES, INFORMATION, AND LICENSE

-QUERY NOTICES, INFORMATION, AND LICENSE BEGIN HERE
+UERY NOTICES, INFORMATION, AND LICENSE BEGIN HERE
 ******************************************************************************
 Copyright OpenJS Foundation and other contributors, https://openjsf.org/